Portugal Golden Visa Private Equity Funds Compared (2026)

 For the complete document review process, see our [Golden Visa Fund Document Checklist](/blog/golden-visa-fund-document-checklist).

 Ready to compare private equity Golden Visa funds?
-Use our tools to narrow your options based on fees, lock-up periods, risk tolerance, and US eligibility.
+Use our tools to narrow your options based on fees, lock-up periods, risk tolerance, and US-person acceptance.

 Speak to a Portugal Golden Visa lawyer